Extensional and Intensional Semantics of Bounded and Unbounded Nondeterminism: and its semantics

 \subsection{Unbounded Nondeterminism}

 \espcf gives us a setting in which we may express programs with \emph{unbounded} non-determinism --- they may evaluate to (countably) infinitely many different values without diverging.
-Evidently, we may express bounded choice up to may-and-must-equivalence using unbounded choice --- e.g. $s \spc\orr\spc t \simeq^\may_\must ?_N\spc (\lambda k. (\eq(k,0)\spc s)\spc t)$.
-Conversely: \begin{proposition}$?_N$ is macro-expressible up to may-testing equivalence in bounded \espcf. \end{proposition} \begin{proof}The terms $?_N$ and $\lambda k.(\Y_{\nat} \lambda f.\lambda u.(k\spc u) \orr\spc (f\spc (\suc\spc x)))\spc {\mathtt{0}}$ are may-equivalent.
-(They denote the same elements in our fully abstract model of may-testing.) \end{proof} Note that this equivalence fails with respect to must-equivalence (evaluation may always take the right hand branch of the binary choice and so diverge), as will any such attempt to define countable choice using bounded choice (a term which reduces to infinitely many different values will have an infinite reduction path by K\"onig's lemma and may therefore diverge).
-In other words: \begin{proposition} $?_N$ is \emph{not} macro-expressible up to must-testing using binary choice. \end{proposition} Formal proof of this claim is straightforward in our fully abstract model (Section 7). \begin{remark}[Fairness] One reason for studying unbounded nondeterminism is its close connection with the notion of \emph{fairness}, according to which an event will eventually occur, even if it is not possible to bound the number of steps taken before this happens.
+Evidently, we may express bounded choice up to may-and-must equivalence using unbounded choice --- e.g. $s \spc\orr\spc t \simeq^\may_\must ?_N\spc (\lambda k. (\eq(k,0)\spc s)\spc t)$.
+Conversely: \begin{prop}$?_N$ is macro-expressible up to may equivalence in bounded \espcf. \end{prop} \begin{proof}The terms $?_N$ and $\lambda k.(\Y_{\nat} \lambda f.\lambda u.(k\spc u) \orr\spc (f\spc (\suc\spc x)))\spc {\mathtt{0}}$ are may-equivalent.
+(They denote the same elements in our fully abstract model of may testing.) \end{proof} Note that this equivalence fails with respect to must equivalence (evaluation may always take the right hand branch of the binary choice and so diverge), as will any such attempt to define countable choice using bounded choice (a term which reduces to infinitely many different values will have an infinite reduction path by K\"onig's lemma and may therefore diverge).
+In other words: \begin{prop} $?_N$ is \emph{not} macro-expressible up to must equivalence using binary choice. \end{prop} Formal proof of this claim is straightforward using our fully abstract model (Section~\ref{sec:s7}). \begin{rem}[Fairness] One reason for studying unbounded nondeterminism is its close connection with the notion of \emph{fairness}, according to which an event will eventually occur, even if it is not possible to bound the number of steps taken before this happens.
 For example, suppose we wish to implement a type $\coin$ with constants $\newcoin:(\coin \rightarrow \o) \rightarrow \o$ (which supplies a coin to its argument) and $\toss: \coin \rightarrow (\coin \rightarrow \o) \rightarrow (\coin \rightarrow \o) \rightarrow \o$ which tosses its first argument and chooses its second or third argument depending on whether the result is heads or tails, and passes the tossed coin to it.